 If you are still unsure, I’ve compiled a short list of content I’ve seen do well on YouTube in the past that doesn’t take advantage of music or sound effects:

 - Technically, the entire video is one long sound effect, but that’s beside the point.

 - Making this kind of video is easy – simply start recording the rain sounds in a quiet environment with a microphone.

 - You are at the mercy of Mother Nature on how often you can release videos like this.
-However, you can easily modify the recorded sound using a VST filter and have a slightly different ambiance to another separate video from the same A source is a media element that is part of a scene.
-In OBS Studio, there are many different source types that capture many different things.
+However, you can easily modify the recorded sound using a VST filter and have a slightly different ambiance to another separate video from the same source audio.

 - Get creative 🙂